su2code/su2code.github.io/_docs/Physical-Definition.md

 | Conductivity | $$\frac{W}{mK}$$ | $$k_{ref} = \mu_{ref}R_{ref}$$ |
 | Force | $$N$$ | $$ F_{ref} = \rho_{ref}v^2_{ref}l^2_{ref} $$ |

-The reference values of the highlighted variables in the table above are based on the solver and user-defined options.

 ## Free-Stream Definition (Compressible) ##